aracreate-com/aracreate-interview-template/README.md

 #### Timeline
 - 1 week
 #### Estimation
-- Should be provided by the interviewee in project management tool
+- Should be provided by the interviewee in the project management tool

 ### Milestone 2:
 #### Dashboard